Edga380/strategygame/README.md

 ### Oil:
 ![](https://edga380.github.io/projectgallery/images/gallery1800x1800/oilHarvest01.png "Oil puddle")

-    * Gather to gain cash in game.
+    * Harvest to gain cash in game.

 # Tips

-    * Be quick at the begining of the game.
+    * Be quick at the beginning of the game.
-    * First build harvest depot second vehicle factory.
+    * First build "Harvest depot", second "Vehicle factory".
-    * Follow your energy needs if energy usage higher than available energy you will be not able to train soldiers or manufacture vehicle.
+    * Follow your energy needs if energy usage is higher than available energy.
+You will not be able to train soldiers or manufacture vehicles.
-    * Protect your "Harvesters" enemy can attack them at any time.
+    * Protect your "Harvesters".
+The enemy can attack them at any time.